jnnkhffr/battleship/battleship_game/README.md

 The aim of the game is to sink all the ships arranged by the computer before the computer sinks the ships we have arranged.

+- we should use classes for example for every ship